Stephen Curry Brings SC30 Inc. to Disrupt SF – TechCrunch

 SC30 Inc.’s third investment came in December 2018, when the fund participated in hotel-booking platform SnapTravel’s $21.2 million Series A round.

 Curry’s foray into the tech ecosystem started when he co-founded marketing automation platform Slyce.
-Since then, Stephen has taken a more structured approach to investing through SC30 Inc., where the portfolio has grown to eight investments in companies such as TSM and Palm.
+Since then, Curry has taken a more structured approach to investing through SC30 Inc., where the portfolio has grown to eight investments in companies such as TSM and Palm.

 It’s worth noting Curry is not the only baller in the tech investment game.
 There are his former teammates Andre Igoudala, an investor in Lime and board member of Jumia, and Kevin Durant, an investor in a number of startups through his fund Thirty Five Ventures.